secure-systems-lab/code-style-guidelines/git-github-introduction.md

 After the files are pushed, they can be made available to the Seattle Testbed Organization, after you (the user) initiates a pull request.

 Visit the forked ''repy_v2'' repository and click on the green button next to the drop-down list of branches.
 The next page is where you will preview the commits and write/post a summary or comments about the changes you made.
 The image below shows where to locate the pull request button.

 ![GitHub Pull Request](/images/pull-request_sm.png)

-A page (containing the user's Pull Request) is generated by Github and viewable by both the user and developers of the **repy_v2** repository.
+A page (containing the user's Pull Request) is generated by GitHub and viewable by both the user and developers of the **repy_v2** repository.
 A [repy_v2](https://github.com/SeattleTestbed/repy_v2) developer can review the user's changes and either accept, decline, or ask that the user addresses